deepgram/voice-heist-demo/README.md

 * Persistent leaderboards and player profiles
 * Secure token-based authentication for browser clients

-### Game Scenarios
+### Heists

-Players can attempt one of four AI challenges:
+Players can attempt one of four AI heists:

 * **The Order**
 * **The Refund**